polterguy/hyper-core/README.md

 ## Authentication

+There are also authentication end points, to login and logout a user, towards the p5.auth authentication/authorisation module in Phosphorus Five.
+This allows you to easily authenticate and authorise your users towards the user and role based auth system in Phosphorus Five.
 Authentication is done by issuing a `POST` HTTP request towards the login module.
 If you're in JavaScript land for instance, you can login with something resembling the following.

 ```
 var xhr = new XMLHttpRequest();